 Kings, golly that would have ruled.
 This sucked.

-Terry Gordy/Steve Williams vs.
+Terry Gordy/Steve Williams

-Steiner Brothers
+vs. Steiner Brothers

-We saw a bunch of different styles of wrestling
+We saw a bunch of different styles of

-but this was something completely different.
-It was sort of a Strong Style
+style, but this was something completely different.
+It was sort of a Strong

-tag match, but I think it was sort of a proto-U.S. BattlArts.
+Style tag match, but I think it was sort of a proto-U.S. BattlArts.
 BattlArts

 is a pro-style wrestling promotion, which uses shootfighting and martial